The Wild Women of Chastity Gulch: Reception

-Reviewing the film in the present day, Jim McLennan writes:From a modern perspective, perhaps the most unusual thing is seeing the Union soldiers (with the exception of Frank) portrayed as the villains of the piece.
+Reviewing the film in 2023, Jim McLennan wrote:From a modern perspective, perhaps the most unusual thing is seeing the Union soldiers (with the exception of Frank) portrayed as the villains of the piece.
 These days, the Confederate flag is basically the same thing as the swastika, yet the movie seems perfectly happy to accept that there were basically decent people on both sides.
 Pointedly, at the end, nobody mentions who won the war, because that's not important – just that it's over.
 Though on the other hand, there is literally not a single non-Caucasian in the entire movie.
 It's flat-out impossible to imagine any depiction of the Civil War like this being made nowadays, making it a period piece almost as much as the era it represents.